Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 C-53: They were very large.

-NERMUT: They are very thick.
+NERMUT: Those are very thick.
 You were basically sitting underneath a known dust-up from the ceiling.
 You could have left at any point.
 Those little dusters are obviously going to dust you out.

 NERMUT: Okay.
 And if it does, well you know what little operation number is coming for your little belly?

-PLECK: Is it 6 or is it like 7?
+PLECK: Is it Six, or is it, like, Seven next time?

 C-53: Operation 6 complete.